How do we pay for UBI?

 We can also start to recognize "common" assets that our society collectively created (like our finance system), collectively funded (like the government funded research & development directly responsible for the tech breakthroughs powering today's digital economy) or collectively inherited (like our environment and natural resources).
-Because no one person is responsible for these, all residents should be seen as co-owners in their value and have some of their generated revenues paid into a UBI.
+Because no one person is responsible for these, all residents should be seen as co-owners in their value and have some of these generated revenues paid into a UBI.

 Won't people stop working?

 The evidence says no.

 A common assumption is that many people would simply stop working if they had UBI.
 That's not what the data says.

 From Alaska to Iran, from developed countries like Canada to developing countries in Africa and Latin America, the growing evidence from cash-transfer programs disproves this theory.

 Also, if it really were the case, shouldn't we then also worry about rich people quitting their jobs if they received tax cuts?
 Or preventing any financial inheritance passed down within families, for fear of creating unproductive citizens?
 We often forget that your wealth should not be used to determine your value and worthiness as a human being.

 At the end of the day, everyone wants to find purpose and meaning in their life, and that kind of work takes many different forms.
 UBI helps ensure everyone the opportunity to do just that.